-17. Stop doing anything in your best except for sleep and sex.
-Make your night’s sleep better by conditioning your body.
+17. Stop doing anything in your bed except for sleep and sex.
+Make your night’s sleep better by conditioning your body so you use the bed just to rest and have fun with sex, maybe using the Ideal remote control vibrator so sex is even better.
 Scale back your use of devices and TV before you’re in bed.

 18. Dine out less frequently.
 Save money and calories.
 By making your meals at home, you can monitor what actually goes into your food and the portion size.
 If you do go out to eat – think about substituting our your sides for steamed vegetables!

 19. Make sure you are using proper form.
 You’ve probably heard this from our trainers before, but this is a super important tip.
 The lack of proper forms makes you more likely to get injured, less likely to get stronger, and guarantees that you will look silly on the fitness floor.
 Before starting a new exercise, double check the proper form.
 And, remember, our trainers are here to help!
 Inquire at the fitness desk.